mohamed-ibrahim09/mohamed-ibrahim09/README.md

 ## 💼 Who Am I?

-🎓 Second-year student @ Faculty of Artificial Intelligence, Menofia University
+🎓 Third-year student @ Faculty of Artificial Intelligence, Menofia University
 ⚙️ Addicted to automating everything and making Linux dance in the terminal
 ☁️ Obsessed with cloud-native tooling, infrastructure, and YAML sorcery
 🧪 I break things to learn faster — it’s science, trust me.